 Estimated Reading Time: 7 Minutes

+This is where MacGyvering—the art of finding clever, makeshift solutions with whatever is at hand—becomes not just a skill, but a way of life.
 Why must MacGyvering be used in Costa Rica quite often?
-In this blog, I’d like to recount an experience I had recently that is indicative of the way you’ll find product availability in this country.
+In this blog, I’d like to recount an experience I had recently that illustrates how you’ll find product availability in this country.

 If you were to buy wood for a project in North America, you’d most likely head to the lumberyard or big box building materials store.
-There you would find a wide selection of all kinds, sizes, and lengths of lumber.
-Except for EPA, there aren’t many big box stores in Costa Rica.
+There you would find a wide selection of lumber in all sizes and lengths.
+Except for the EPA, there aren’t many big-box stores in Costa Rica.
 The local hardware stores or ferreterias will typically have even fewer choices.
 Some carry no lumber at all.
+Check on Google maps for depósitos de madera – lumber yards in your area.

 The choice

-You’ll have fewer choices, and your purchase will be quite a bit more costly here.
+You’ll have fewer choices, and your purchase will be much more expensive here.
 Some stores do carry native pre-cut woods.
-Most of them will be hardwoods because that is what predominately grows in Costa Rica.
-You should understandably be prepared to pay more.
-Unless you want to do a quick-fix by MacGyvering.
+Most of them will be hardwoods because that is what predominantly grows in Costa Rica.
+You should be prepared to pay more, unless you want to do a quick fix by MacGyvering.

 Wooden planter

-I promised my wife to build her a pyramid wooden planter as a location for all of our starter herbs and vegetables.
+I promised my wife I would build her a wooden pyramid planter as a home for all our starter herbs and vegetables.
 Instead of heading to a big store or ferreteria, I decided to do some MacGyvering.
-My good friend and cabinetmaker said he would take me where buys the wood for constructing his furniture and cabinets.
+My good friend and cabinetmaker said he would take me where he buys the wood for constructing his furniture and cabinets.

 We got in his truck and drove about a kilometer.
-Then turned down a driveway and stopped in the midst of a complex of homes.
-There in the back of one was a large supply of rough-sawn hardwood planks of all various odd shapes and sizes.
+Then, we turned down a driveway and stopped in the midst of a complex of homes.
+There in the back of one was an ample supply of rough-sawn hardwood planks of all various odd shapes and sizes.
 This wood was cut directly at a mill, probably near the forest where the tree had been harvested.
 Many cut into rough 2” thick flat planks of all shapes and trucked to this vendor’s backyard.

 Green wood